jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/Emb_Space_theory.md

 ## Doc2vec

-The doc2vec model extends the word embedding approach to learn representations of large blocks of text (e.g., paragraphs or documents).
-To do so, it correlates labels and words (unlike words and words, like word2vec).
+The doc2vec model [25] (also known as Paragraph Vector) extends the word embedding approach to learn representations of blocks of text (e.g., sentences, paragraphs or documents).
+To do so, it correlates labels and words (unlike word2vec which correlates words with words).
+In the BOW model of word2vec, vector representations of words are concatenated

 Doc2Vec learns representations for words and labels simultaneously.